solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 ## Exercise 2: Developer Features

-There are several developer based changes in PostgreSQL 16 as related to SQL syntax.
+There are several developer-based changes in PostgreSQL 16 as related to SQL syntax.
 In this exercise we explore several of them including the new SQL standard JSON functions.

 - [Function Json](https://www.postgresql.org/docs/16/functions-json.html)